-- If you are exporting a page report that uses query resources, when the report contains grouped banded objects and you have added summaries to the groups, you can select Drilldown to generate the drilldown files for the summary of each group, so that when you view the HTML output, you can drill down on a summary to get the details about the corresponding group the same as you do when previewing the report in Logi Report format.
+- If you are exporting a page report that uses query resources, when the report contains grouped banded objects and you have added summaries (including group level formulas) to the groups, you can select Drilldown to generate the drilldown files for the summary of each group, so that when you view the HTML output, you can drill down on a summary to get the details about the corresponding group the same as you do when previewing the report in Logi Report format.
 However, you should make sure that you have not hidden or suppressed the summaries; otherwise, you are not able to get the drilldown files.

-- If you select to export the report result to a single file, by default, there is a navigation bar on each page of the HTML output for you to navigate to the previous and next page of the report result.
+- If you select to export the report to a single file, by default, there is a navigation bar on each page of the HTML output for you to navigate to the previous and next page of the report.
 The navigation bar also contains the page number information showing the current page number and total page number.
 If you want to remove the navigation links and page number, select No Hyperlink and No Page Number.
 When you specify to show the navigation links and page number, you can localize them to your preferred language.

-If you select to export the report result to multiple files, select Embedded CSS to embed the cascading style sheet (CSS) in the HTML output; otherwise, Designer generates the .css file individually.
+If you select to export the report to multiple files, select Embedded CSS to embed the cascading style sheet (CSS) in the HTML output; otherwise, Designer generates the .css file individually.

-- Specify whether to generate the report result using a relative font size or absolute font size.
+- Specify whether to generate the report using a relative font size or absolute font size.
 When relative font size is used, you can adjust the font size in the HTML output according to the font size settings in the web browser.

 - Select Run Linked Report if you want to generate the reports that you link with the report (not including the detail reports) in the HTML output.
-If you are only interested in the primary report, leave this option unselected.
+If you are only interested in the primary report, leave this option cleared.
 Generating linked reports at the same time, especially when the linked reports contain a large amount of data, causes performance issue.